 The goal of the OpenASR (Open Automatic Speech Recognition) Challenge is to assess the state of the art of ASR technologies for low-resource languages.

-The first OpenASR Challenge associated with MATERIAL, OpenASR20, is scheduled to open for registration in July 2020, with an evaluation period in November 2020.
-It will feature ASR evaluation opportunities for ten low-resource languages.
+The first OpenASR Challenge associated with MATERIAL, OpenASR20, was opened for registration in July 2020, with an evaluation period in November 2020.
+It featured ASR evaluation opportunities for these ten low-resource languages:

 The evaluation plan posted in the Documentation section below describes the OpenASR20 in detail.

-Registration for the OpenASR20 Challenge is now open!
-Please visit https://sat.nist.gov/openasr20 to register.
+Registration for the OpenASR20 Challenge is now closed.

 Please email email@example.com for any questions or comments regarding the OpenASR Challenge.